raiden-dev/refactoring/README.md

 Instrumenter tool takes input file with your code, instruments it with client instructions and places output to path specified by `-o` or `--output` option.

 You need to include client file in your project as well to handle added instructions.
-To use default instrumenter client pass the option `-c` or `--client` with path where to place client's file.
+To use bundled default instrumenter client pass the option `-c` or `--client` with path where to place client's file.
 Note that the client script should be included before the instrumented script on the page.

 When using default client it will export `window.inst` object.
 Use `window.inst.result()` method to see current statistics.